wang502/gores/README.md

   "Queues": ["queue1", "queue2"]
 }
 ```
-- REDISURL: specifies the Redis server address.
+- REDISURL: Redis server address.
 If you run in a local Redis, the dafault host is ```127.0.0.1:6379```
-- REDIS_PW: specifies Redis password
+- REDIS_PW: Redis password.
+If the password is not set, then password can be any string.
-- BLPOP_MAX_BLOCK_TIME: time to block when calling BLPOP command in Redis
+- BLPOP_MAX_BLOCK_TIME: Blocking time when calling BLPOP command in Redis.
-- MAX_WORKERS: maximum number of concurrent worker, each worker is a goroutine
+- MAX_WORKERS: Maximum number of concurrent workers, each worker is a separate goroutine that execute specific task on the fetched item.
-- Queues: array of queue names on Redis message broker
+- Queues: Array of queue names on Redis message broker

 ### Enqueue item to message broker
+An item is a map.
+It is required to several keys:
+- ***Name***, name of the item to enqueue, items with different names are mapped to different task.
+- ***Queue***, queue name of the queue you want to put the item in.
+- ***Args***, the required arguments that you need in order for the workers to execute those tasks.
+- ***Enqueue_timestamp***, the timestamp of when the item is enqueued, which is a Unix timestamp.

 ```go
 // produce.go